Hillobar/Rope/README.md

   * Click PLAY to start recording using the current settings
   * Click PLAY again to stop recording, otherwise it will record to the end of the Target Video
 * Toggle GFPGAN, adjust blending amount
-* Toggle Diffing, adjust blending maount
+* Toggle Diffing, adjust blending amount
 * Lower the threshhold if you have multiple Source Faces assigned and they are jumping around.
 You can also try Clearing and Finding new Target Faces (disable SWAP first)
-* Modify the Masking boudaries
+* Modify the Masking boundaries
 * Use CLIP to identify objects to swap or not swap (e.g Pos: face, head; Neg: hair, hand), adjust the gain of the words, and set the blur amount around the items
 * Change # threads to match your GPU memory (24GB ~9 threads with GFPGAN on, more threads w/o GFPGAN)
   * Start with the lowest you think will run and watch your GPU memory.